Updated 31 March 2021

 Where To Find Your Wedding Photographer

 So where’s the best place to start looking for your wedding photographer?
 Obviously if you’ve got here, you’ve either searched google or found me on social media.
 But both google and social media contain HUGE numbers of wedding photographers in Northern Ireland alone.
 And photographers now travel so you don’t have to restrict your search to where you live.
 Destination wedding photographers are abundant in numbers.
-I myself am travelling to California later this year, and hope to shoot weddings in Santorini soon.
-I’d love an Amalfi Coast wedding in the next year or two as well.
+I myself stay pretty close to home, but travel for certain destinations, and hope to shoot weddings in Santorini soon.
+I’d love an Amalfi Coast wedding or I love a city wedding.
 So if you’re planning, contact me 😉 Jokes aside though, the potential is endless when it comes to wedding photographers.
 So here are 6 ideas on how to search for your wedding photographer.

 - Look up your wedding venue in the locations on Instagram.
 Photographers who have shot there will post their images and tag the location.